 4) They Make Delicious Mass Gainers For Bulking.

 Bananas are a popular ingredient for bodybuilders to make mass gainer shakes.
 Not only are they cheap, but they also contain lots of calories, carbohydrates, and vitamins to facilitate the bulking process.
-Additionally, bananas are a delicious ingredient and enjoyed by most people.
+Additionally, bananas are a delicious ingredient and are enjoyed by most people.

 There’s a reason why bodybuilders love bananas.

 Bulking can be both costly and monotonous.
 As such, two of the most important requirements for good bulking foods are that they are cheap and tasty.

 Check out some of these ideas for cheap and delicious banana mass gainer recipes:

 |Honey Banana Shake||100g oats|

 3 tbs peanut butter

 1 tbs honey